Skip to main content

 What does a Waterloo taste like?

-Waterloo has a flavour profile featuring Orange, Sweet, Mandarin, Vanilla.
+Waterloo has a flavour profile featuring Sweet, Mandarin, Vanilla, Citrus.
 The exact taste varies depending on the brands and measures used.

 How strong is a Waterloo?

 The Waterloo has an ABV of approximately 20.0%.
 That's approximately 2.00 US standard drinks.
-A standard serving contains 297 calories, 22.2g sugar, 29.9g carbs.
-Strength varies depending on the exact measures and spirits used.
+This recipe is estimated to contain 297 kcal, 22.2g sugar, 29.9g carbs.
+Strength varies depending on the exact measures and ingredients used.

 When is a Waterloo typically served?